emdb-empiar/ahds/docs/overview.rst

     >>> amira_header.data_pointers.data_pointer_1.data_length
     4014522

-This module consists of two main classes: :py:class:`ahds.header.AmiraHeader` is the user-level class and :py:class:`ahds.header.Block` which is a container class for a block of structured data from an Amira (R) header.
+This module consists of two main classes: :py:class:`ahds.header.AmiraHeader` is the user-level class and :py:class:`ahds.header.Block` which is a container class for a block of structured data from an Amira |reg| header.

-AmiraHeader has one constructor: :py:func:`ahds.header.AmiraHeader.from_file(fn, *args, **kwargs)` which takes an Amira (R) file by name and arguments and returns an :py:class:`ahds.header.AmiraHeader` object with all attributes set as described above.
+AmiraHeader has one constructor: :py:func:`ahds.header.AmiraHeader.from_file(fn, *args, **kwargs)` which takes an Amira |reg| file by name and arguments and returns an :py:class:`ahds.header.AmiraHeader` object with all attributes set as described above.
 Alternatively, one can use the initiator form to pass structured data directly: :py:class:`ahds.header.AmiraHeader(parsed_data)` which returns an :py:class:`ahds.header.AmiraHeader` object configured appropriately.

 *     The raw data structured data is available as read-only property: :py:attr:`ahds.header.AmiraHeader.raw_header`